Return to the Great Attractor: Strong Evidence for a Steradian-sized Flow Converging at $\sim$70 Mpc within the GA Supercluster and Aligned with the CMB Dipole: Mapping Cosmic Flows Near and Beyond the GA

 { Continuing in this vein, \citet{1997MNRAS.291..488H} made FP peculiar velocity measurements for 103 galaxies in 7 rich clusters in Perseus-Pisces and 249 galaxies in 9 widely-distributed clusters from the literature, finding ``that the full 16-cluster sample has a mean CMB-frame bulk motion of 420 ± 280 \kms...consistent both with no bulk motion in the CMB frame and with the $\sim$350 \kms\ bulk motion found by \citet{1993ApJ...412L..51C}."}

 { Other studies specifically measured `bulk flow' over the full scale of the GA. \citet{1998ApJ...505L..91G} observed 1289 field galaxies with 21-cm TF distances.
-Out to $\sim$2000 \kms, the measured peculiar velocities agreed with previous studies that found flows into the Virgo Supercluster, but out to $\sim$6000 \kms\ ``the LG reflex motion asymptotically approaches $V_{CMB}$, both in amplitude and apex direction." \citet{1998AJ....116.2632G} carried out an analogous study by measuring distances to galaxies in 24 clusters with radial velocities between 1000 and 9200 \kms\ When measured in a reference frame in which the Local Group is at rest, ``the clusters at cz $>$ 3000 \kms\ exhibit a dipole moment in agreement with that of the CMB,'' both in amplitude and apex direction, ``while the bulk flow of a sphere of 6000 \kms\ radius in the CMB reference frame is between 140 and 320 \kms."
-Another all-sky measurement of peculiar motions over scales of $\sim$5000-6000 \kms\ by \citet{2000ApJ...544..636C} found a bulk flow for 276 Sb-Sc spiral galaxies between 140 and 320 \kms\ in the CMB reference frame.}
+Out to $\sim$2000 \kms, the measured peculiar velocities agreed with previous studies that found flows into the Virgo Supercluster, but out to $\sim$6000 \kms\ ``the LG reflex motion asymptotically approaches $V_{CMB}$, both in amplitude and apex direction." \citet{1998AJ....116.2632G} carried out an analogous study by measuring distances to galaxies in 24 clusters with radial velocities between 1000 and 9200 \kms.
+When measured in a reference frame in which the Local Group is at rest, ``the clusters at cz $>$ 3000 \kms\ exhibit a dipole moment in agreement with that of the CMB,'' both in amplitude and apex direction, ``while the bulk flow of a sphere of 6000 \kms\ radius in the CMB reference frame is between 140 and 320 \kms."

+{Finally, the TF project \emph{SHELLFLOW} by \citet{2000ApJ...544..636C} assembled a sample of 276 Sb-Sc galaxies distributed over a shell of R $\approx $ 4500-7000\kms, with a special focus of minimizing systematic errors --- for example, between observing runs and telescopes and spectrographs --- that might produce spurious bulk flows.
+Their measurement of $V_{bulk}$ = 70$_{-70} ^{+100}$ \kms\ strongly indicated that the shell was `at rest' --- V $<$ 300 \kms\ at the 95\% confidence level, and further suggested that higher bulk flows found in some earlier studies might indeed have been the result of non-uniformities in their subsamples.
+Best of all, the placement of the shell indicated that \emph{convergence} of any local flow had been reached, at V $\sim$ 6000 \kms\ (R $\sim80$ Mpc) compared to our \SBF\ result of convergence at R $\approx$ Mpc --- very good agreement from two very different methods and independent results}.

-{ Based on these many measurements of low bulk velocity for the GA-sized sphere centered on the Local Group, it was sensible to conclude that the CMB dipole amplitude of $\sim$600 \kms\ arises `locally,' a notion that had prevailed for more than a decade.
-However, more ambitious programs came to dominate the field --- complex and difficult, for larger volumes beyond the local sphere --- to explore the possibility that it did not.}
+{ Based on these many measurements of low bulk velocity for \emph{entire} GA-sized spheres centered on the Local Group\footnote{dominating the strong flow in the steradian-sized 'corridor'.} it is sensible to conclude that the CMB dipole amplitude of $\sim$600 \kms\ arises `locally,' a notion that --- for many --- had prevailed for a decade.
+Nevertheless, more ambitious programs became the focus of the field --- complex and difficult, over larger volumes and beyond the local sphere --- to explore the possibility that it does not.}

 {